STATUS: In Prison

 Authoritarianism in the Light of the Olympic Flame

-- Biden Asked to Raise Case of Jailed Nobel Laureate and Wife
+- Biden Asked to Raise Case of Jailed Nobel Laureate and Wife, by Andrew Jacobs, from the New York Times

 - China's Nobels, by Larry Siems and Jeffrey Yang, from the New York Times